altdrewism/Switch-PokemonAutoBreeder/README.md

 	- `1` = Pokémon with Flame Body, Steam Engine, or Magma Armor ability in the first slot
 	- `0` = Different Pokémon in the first slot

 - The `intial_egg_check` is for how many attempts the script will do to collect for the first round of hatching.
 The rate at which the two Pokémon create eggs is RNG based on a few different factors which you can read about [here](https://bulbapedia.bulbagarden.net/wiki/Oval_Charm).
 Assuming about 80% chance for most use cases (Oval Charm, different species/OT), `46` attempts has a roughly 99.4% chance of obtaining 30+ eggs.
-The script will still work even if it gets less than 30 eggs.
+The script will still most likely work even if it gets less than 30 eggs.

 - The `subsequent_egg_check` is similar to the `initial_egg_check` but for subsequent rounds of egg collecting.
 Assuming the initial round created some overflow of eggs, this # can stand to be lower. `38` attempts has a roughly 65.5% chance of obtaining 30+ eggs.